New Dianara release right in time for Halloween!

 Then, as visible in the screenshot, there is also:

 - A new “Neighbors” tab, under Contacts, where you can get a list of the newest 50 users registered on your Pump.io server.
 You can follow them from there directly.
 However, due to the basic information the server provides for this, the users listed here will not have avatars or any bio info.
 You can still use the ‘User options’ button to browse their messages directly, or check their profiles in the web interface.
 But beware of spammers!

 - A “welcome wizard”, with direct access to the first steps on using the program and the Pump network.
 This will appear every time you run the program until you uncheck the “show this again…” checkbox.

 Dianara is available in the repositories of several GNU/linux distributions.
-At this time, at least Debian 8 (Jessie) and newer, Mageia 4 and later, Chakra, Ubuntu 13.10 and later, KaosX, openSuse 13.2 and later, and Parabola.
+At this time, at least Debian 8 (Jessie) and newer, Mageia 4 and later, Chakra, Ubuntu 13.10 and later, KaosX, openSuse 13.2 and later, Parabola and Salix OS.
 Hopefully they’ll have this release packaged soon, either in regular updates or in backports repositories.
 Thanks to all the great packagers who make this possible! ;)